Vera Neubauer

 Vera Neubauer is a Czech born British experimental filmmaker, animator, feminist activist and educator.
 She is known for her jarring, provocative and anti establishment approach.
 Her life's work spans genres, from cinematic short film to television series for children.
 Neubauer has received two BAFTA Cymru awards.
 In 2023 Neubauer was made an Honorary Doctor of The Royal College of Art.

 Early life

 Vera Neubauer was born to Dr. Helene and Dr. Karl Neubauer in Prague.
-In December 1965, several years before the Soviet invasion of Czechoslovakia, Neubauer fled the totalitarian regime with her parents and siblings.
+In December 1965, three years before the Soviet invasion of Czechoslovakia, Neubauer fled the totalitarian regime with her parents and siblings.
 Arriving in Vienna, Neubauer gained refugee status and traveled on to Düsseldorf.
 Here she studied Print-making at the State Academy of Fine Arts Stuttgart under professor Gunter Bohmer.

-In 1968 Neubauer journeyed to London.
-She continued to study printmaking at the Royal College of Art and in 1970 switched departments to study film-making.
+In 1968 Neubauer moved to London where she continued to study printmaking at the Royal College of Art and in 1970 switched to the RCA film school.
 She struggled to survive and squatted in central Brixton.
 During this period she worked in a local Brixton Youth Centre and taught print-making at Isleworth Polytechnic.